ApolloResearch/sample/README.md

 pip install -e ".[dev]"
 ```

 Suggested extensions and settings for VSCode are provided in `.vscode/`.
+To use the suggested
+settings, copy `.vscode/example.settings.json` to `.vscode/settings.json`.

 ### Pre-commit hooks